DeDust.io

 // Custom payload attached to the transaction if the provisioning is rejected // Defaults to `null`, which means no payload rejectPayload: Cell? = null;}

-/// https://docs.dedust.io/reference/tlb-schemes#message-deposit_liquiditymessage(0xd55e4686) NativeDepositLiquidity { // Unique identifier used to trace transactions across multiple contracts // Defaults to 0, which means we don't mark messages to trace their chains queryId: Int as uint64 = 0;
+/// https://docs.dedust.io/reference/tlb-schemes#message-deposit_liquiditymessage(0xd55e4686) NativeDepositLiquidity { // Unique identifier used to trace transactions across multiple contracts // Defaults to 0, which means messages are not marked to trace their chains queryId: Int as uint64 = 0;

 // Toncoin amount for the deposit amount: Int as coins;

-/// https://docs.dedust.io/reference/tlb-schemes#assetstruct Asset { // Specify 0 for native (TON) and omit all following fields // Specify 1 for Jetton and then you must set non-null values for the following fields type: Int as uint4;
+/// https://docs.dedust.io/reference/tlb-schemes#assetstruct Asset { // Specify 0 for native (TON) and omit all following fields // Specify 1 for Jetton, then you must set non-null values for the following fields type: Int as uint4;

-workchain: Int as uint8 = 0; // Both this zeroes will be removed during .build() function.
+workchain: Int as uint8 = 0; // Both these zeros will be removed during the .build() function.
 Only type will remain. address: Int as uint256 = 0;}

 const PoolTypeVolatile: Int = 0;const PoolTypeStable: Int = 1;